Student Clubs

 • Model UN Club

-Our mission is to enlighten students on the complex nuances of international relations through mock UN conferences while developing the valuable skills of public speaking, conflict resolution, collaboration, research, and creative problem-solving.
+Our mission is to enlighten students on the complex nuances of international relations through Mock Model UN conferences while developing the valuable skills of public speaking, conflict resolution, collaboration, research, and creative problem-solving.

 • Debate Club